Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Abstract

 \section{Abstract}

-Altermagnets have zero net magnetization yet feature spin-split bands that host spin-polarized states.
+Altermagnets have zero net magnetization yet feature spin-split bands.
 Here, we investigate how slow lattice vibrations (phonons) influence both the intrinsic and externally induced spin polarizations in two-dimensional $d$-wave altermagnets.
-For the induced spin polarizations, we employ a Rashba continuum model with electron-phonon coupling~(EPC) treated at the static-Holstein level and analyze the spin Edelstein effect using the Kubo linear-response formalism.
-We find that moderate-to-strong EPC progressively suppresses the induced polarization via both intraband and interband channels, with a critical coupling marking the onset of complete spin Edelstein depolarization.
-The depolarization transition arises from a phonon-induced energy renormalization that pushes the spin-split bands anisotropically above the chemical potential, leading to a complete collapse of the Fermi surface.
+For the induced spin polarization, we employ a Rashba continuum model with electron-phonon coupling~(EPC) treated at the static-Holstein level and analyze the spin Edelstein effect using the Kubo linear-response formalism to probe EPC-induced contributions.
+We find that, \redd{under a specific symmetry-lowering pattern like a piezomagnetically active strain that explicitly breaks the inherent $C_4 \mathcal{T}$ symmetry}, moderate-to-strong EPC progressively suppresses the induced polarization via both intraband and interband channels, with a threshold coupling marking the onset of complete spin Edelstein depolarization.
+The depolarization arises from a phonon-induced energy renormalization that leads to a complete collapse of the Fermi surface.
 While (de)polarization can occur even in the Rashba non-altermagnetic phase, it remains isotropic.
 The presence of altermagnetism makes it anisotropic and breaks the conventional antisymmetry between spin susceptibilities that occurs with pure spin-orbit coupling, rendering the effect highly relevant for spintronic applications.
-We further investigate how the phonon coupling to the altermagnetic order, Rashba spin-orbit strength, and carrier doping collectively tune the depolarization transition.
-Our findings demonstrate that phonon scattering~(e.g., through various substrates) offers a powerful means for on-demand control of spin polarization, enabling reversible switching between spin-polarized and depolarized states—a key functionality for advancing spin logic architectures and optimizing next-generation spintronic devices.
+We further investigate how the phonon coupling to the altermagnetic order, Rashba spin-orbit strength, and carrier doping collectively tune the depolarization.
+Our findings demonstrate that static phononic effects offer a powerful means for on-demand control of spin polarization, enabling reversible switching between spin-polarized and depolarized states—a key functionality for advancing spin logic architectures and optimizing next-generation spintronic devices.

 {\allowdisplaybreaks